Is it strange or interesting to find another drummer on the podcast?

 I’m not in the back scratching business, and neither are any music curator, media host, or booking agent worth their salt.

-Take Your Relationship Building & Submission Outreach To The Next Level
+Take Your Relationship Building To The Next Level

 Want To Grow Even More?
 Gain a bigger following, growth and success with one of the best minds in business.